 You may also receive warnings before importing.
 If your CSV contains an incorrectly formatted date of birth for example, you may receive a warning message.
 If you receive a warning message you can still proceed with the import but we recommend you make a note of the warnings you receive and fix them if necessary.

-If you've received one of the following errors when trying to import your CSV, check out this information below:
+If you've received one of the following errors when trying to import your file, check out this information below:

 If you see the screen below, the contents of the file you have tried to import may not be separated correctly.
 The best way to fix this up is to export an existing customer from Vend as a CSV and make sure you are following the same format in your new CSV.
 To find these steps click here or head back up to the top of this article.
 If you are still unable to upload the file correctly, get in touch with us here.

 If you see the screen below, the file type you have tried to import may either be incorrect or corrupt.
-Double check that this file is a .csv file and reimport it.
+Double check that this file is a .csv, .xlsx or .xls file and reimport it.